malike/go-kafka-alert/README.md

 <br/>

 **iv. dbConfig**
 Messages sent out are stored for auditing purposes.
 Together with the response from twilio or your smtp gateway.
 This configuration stores them in MongoDB.
+Uses [this](gopkg.in/mgo.v2/bson) mongodb library for Go.
 <br/>

 **iv. templates**